Last update: May 15 2017

 At the time I did this conversion, there was no commercially available adapter for the Subaru EJ engine, so I designed my own and had it made at a local machine shop.
 It has some drawbacks, primarily the cost.
-So I came up with a second design.
-Around that time, Rebirth Auto began to offer an adapter for Subaru EJ engines.
-Alas, they have since closed their doors.

 The aspects of Subaru EJ engines and the Impreza that impact the adapter design are:

 A custom machined flywheel accommodates the many constraints of fitting the NetGain 11 and keeping the A/C. It allows locating the motor as close to the transmission as possible.
 I spent months researching and designing.
 The custom flywheel needs neither the 8 mounting bolts nor allowance for the boss, so an ordinary QD bushing can be used.
 This design uses a SDS series bushing (which cost $16).
 An additional advantage of this design is that you can easily adjust the flywheel runout since the flywheel does not need to be removed in order to make adjustments.
 The machining cost $1400, took three months and several corrections.

 The flywheel uses a Fidanza 229101 replaceable friction surface insert (which cost $66).
 Here is some Subaru Impreza clutch size data I collected when searching for the friction surface insert.
 Specifications are outside diameter x inside diameter in mm.